eanderson-ei/dwr-sidewinder/README.md

 Download and install PostgreSQL.
 The database is hosted with the app instance on Heroku.
 Request the database URI from me.
 See [here](https://eanderson-ei.github.io/ei-dev/data-management/postgres-tutorial/) for step-by-step instructions.

+Install PostGIS

+Using the Stack Builder application downloaded with Postgres, install PostGIS (under spatial databases).
+Do not install PostGIS into the default folder, instead navigate to the location where Postgres is installed (C:/Program Files/)

 #### Install Packages

 Recreate the environment from the `environments.yml` file (`conda env create -f environment.yml`).